youngcs97/fortify-upload/CURLMAN.md

 This is an optional step which may be required for advanced use cases.
 Otherwise, simple projects can simply have their source code zipped using regular old zip tools.

-[Install](https://www.microfocus.com/documentation/fortify-software-security-center/2220/SC_SAST_Guide_22.2.0.pdf) the [Scan Central Client](https://tools.fortify.com/scancentral/Fortify_ScanCentral_Client_22.1.0_x64.zip) which is available from the SFTP site provided in your welcome packet, including binariess for other platforms besides windows.
+[Install](https://www.microfocus.com/documentation/fortify-software-security-center/2220/SC_SAST_Guide_22.2.0.pdf) the [Scan Central Client](https://tools.fortify.com/scancentral/Fortify_ScanCentral_Client_22.1.0_x64.zip) which is available from the SFTP site provided in your welcome packet, including binaries for other platforms besides windows.
 This [github actions project](https://github.com/fortify/gha-setup-scancentral-client) is also handy.

 ```console